arman080325/CICD_DevSecOpsTask2/README.md

 ## 🚀 Deployment

-Argo CD watches the GitOps repository and applies changes automatically to the EKS cluster.
+Argo CD continuously monitors the GitOps repository and automatically syncs any changes to the EKS cluster.

 ```bash
 argocd app sync your-app